Digital twin: Types

 Digital twins are commonly divided into the three subtypes: digital twin prototype (DTP), digital twin instance (DTI), and digital twin aggregate (DTA).
 The DTP consists of the designs, analyses, and processes that realize a physical product.
 The DTI is the digital twin of each individual instance of the product once it is manufactured.
 The DTI is linked with its physical counterpart for the remainder of the physical counterpart's life.
 The DTA is the aggregation of DTIs whose data and information can be used for interrogation about the physical product, prognostics, and learning.
 The specific information contained in the digital twins is driven by use cases.
 The digital twin is a logical construct, meaning that the actual data and information may be contained in other applications.

+For some types of digital twin, there is contention about whether the label truly applies.
+For example, LNS Research defines "digital twin" as any executable virtual model of a physical system.
+Researchers at the National Physical Laboratory have contested this definition, arguing that this includes "plain" models that do not produce results equivalent to measured quantities or are not dynamically updated in accordance with those measurements.
+They argue that this overly broad definition risks causing potential users to view "digital twin" as a buzzword and become cynical toward the idea.
+The term has also been applied to large language models trained to mimic specific people.
+Describing these as "digital twins" implies a level of comprehensive fidelity that they fail to live up to in practice, and can cause psychological harm to users who believe that the model preserves or replicates human identity.